simon-javier/backup-manuscript-thesis/main.typ

 *Subject:* The research focuses on the classification of fingernail disorders and the probabilistic inference of systemic diseases using fingernail biomarkers as a non-invasive diagnostic approach.

 *Data Collection:* The study utilizes a publicly available dataset from Roboflow, consisting of fingernail images with corresponding labels.
+The original dataset comprises a total of 7,264 images covering 11 classes of nail diseases.
+However, the researchers have dropped the Lindsay's Nail class due to exretemely few number of images.
+The researchers also renamed the class "acral lentiginous melanoma" to "melanonychia" for medical accuracy, since all of the images have melanonychia features, but not all images may have been confirmed to be acral lentiginous melanoma.
+Additionally, acral lentiginous melanoma is a diagnosis itself, making melanonychia the better fit since melanonychia is a nail feature and not a diagnosis.

-The dataset used consists of 7,258 images divided into training, testing, and validation set.
+The final dataset used consists of 7,258 images divided into training, testing, and validation set.
 The classes consist of 10 labels, namely, Beau's Line, Blue Finger, Clubbing, Healthy Nail, Koilonychia, Melanonychia, Muehrcke's Lines, Onychogryphosis, Pitting, and Terry's Nail.

 The training set was originally augmented by the author of the dataset.
 The augmentations include resizing to 416x416 pixels, 50% chance of horizontal flip, 50% chance of vertical flip, equal probability of a 90-degree rotation (none, clockwise, counter-clockwise, or 180°), random rotation within the range of −15° to +15°, random shear transformations between
 −15° and +15° in both horizontal and vertical directions, random brightness adjustment between −20% and +20%, and random exposure adjustment between −15% and +15%.